ana sayfa » English language test

 Going to study abroad means that you will have to have a good level of English or some other language you are going to be studying in.
 It is usually required that you will have to be at least independent user in order to able to understand lectures, write school works, speak up in classes or make presentations.
-Normally B2 level is required for undergraduate (BA) level and C1 for postgraduate (MA) level according to the Common European Framework of Reference for Languages.
+Normally B2 level is required for undergraduate (BA) level and C1 for postgraduate (MA) level according to the CEFR.

 Dream Foundation organises English language tests during the application period.
 The language test is compiled to give to you and to institutions valuable information about your language skills.
 The test consists of four equally important parts: